Nickpizzablock/cse15l-lab-reports/lrw8.md

 We are given 3 tests and we will see who's code will pass more tests.

 ## NOTE:
-The definition of a link will be set by the url that the hyperlink will take you when clicked
+The definition of a link will be set by VSCode Preview's interpretation.
+Anything with the hyperlink should be detected by MarkdownParse.
+The link doesn't have to be a functioning link, as long as it is detected in VSCode's preview.

-AND

-if the url is valid. `a.com(())` is invalid because you don't see any websites with characters after the .com except characters after a `/`

-Basically, anything anything within brackets should be the hyperlink text and everything in the url must look valid.

-I'll be following VSCode Preview's interpretation.

 ### Test 1

-The test should list ``google.com`, `google.com`, and `ucsd.edu`.
+The test should list ```google.com``, `google.com`, and `ucsd.edu`.

 ![Image](lrw8img/mdpJoeTest1.jpg)